kev-cao/neorg-fzflua/README.md

 # Features

+- Workspaces picker
-- Searching workspaces
+  - Switch and delete workspaces
-- Searching files in current workspace
   - Creating on-demand workspaces
     - Creates a workspace in the directory designed by `workspace_location`
+- Files picker
+  - Switch, create, and delete files in current workspace

 ## Roadmap Features
 - Searching within a `.norg` document